semibran/scaffy/readme.md

 # scaffy
+> tiny project scaffolding tool

-This tool provides a small project scaffolder which customizes a given template directory using a user-defined map.
+This tool customizes a given template directory using a user-defined map.

 Install it globally through npm: